Winter semester 2020/21

 University President Manfred Schmitt welcomes all students and employees to the start of lectures (YouTube video with English subtitles summarizing key points).

-- Courses are generally held online until the end of 2020.
+- Courses are generally held online until March 31st 2021.

 Exceptions to this are practical skills classes which cannot be carried out in digital format.
 These include lab courses and practical workshop classes as well as practical classes in degree courses in the field of clinical medicine and smallest working groups (max.
 10 participants).
 Exceptions to this rule further include introductory events and counselling services for first-year students.